PerfectFit-project/virtual-coach-main/troubleshooting_guide.md

 ###  There is no synced data from the sensor data collector
 To check whether sensor data is coming in, the number of steps on this day can be checked by typing `doel` to the coach.
-If a number is printed, at least this day, data came in.

-To have data uploaded from the smartwatch to the SenSeeAct server, the following requirements are needed:
-1. The watch is charged, worn and bluetooth is on.
-The SenSeeAct app is running on the watch.
+The printed number is the amount of steps recorded today.
+So if a number is printed, you are sure that it has been connected today.
+The SenSeeAct apps should give a notification on the phone: 'Measurement is active'

+#### Troubleshooting - Problems with bluetooth connection
-2. The phone has the SenSeeAct app running, the watch is connected to the phone with bluetooth and the phone is connected to the internet.
-Whether the phone-watch connection status is seen in the Garmin Connect app.
-This will have a green circle in the right top corner after opening.
-When the SenSeeAct app on the phone is open, it would display that it is measuring the physical activity when working correctly.
-There should always be a notification that the SenSeeAct app is running on the phone.
+Make sure there is a bluetooth connection between the phone and watch.
+Garmin Connect app on the phone should display a green circle at the top of the screen.
+Also, if you hold the `LIGHT` button on the watch, it would display a green 📞 icon, meaning that the watch is connected to a phone.

-#### Troubleshooting
-1. Check the bluetooth connection with the watch in Garmin Connect (top right should have a green circle).
+If there is no connection, the following steps could be tried:
+1. Make sure the bluetooth on the phone is ON.
+2. Make sure bluetooth is ON, on the watch:
+   1. Hold the `LIGHT` button
+   2. Navigate to the 📞 icon.
+   3. Press `START` and make sure there is no diagonal line through the 📞 icon.
-   1. The watch can get into 'Energy saving mode', disabling bluetooth.
+3. The watch can get into 'Energy saving mode', disabling bluetooth.
+To disable energy save mode:
+   1. Hold the `LIGHT` button
+   2. Navigate to the 📞 icon.
+   3. Press `START` and make sure there is no diagonal line through the 📞 icon.

+#### Troubleshooting - Other problems
-2. Open the SenSeeAct app to make sure the app is running.
+1. Open the SenSeeAct app to make sure the app is running.
    1. Relogin in the SenSeeAct app on the phone if the problem still persists.
-3. Reactivate the SenSeeAct app on the watch.
+2. Reactivate the SenSeeAct app on the watch.
+   1. Press the `START` button
+   2. Navigate with the `UP` and `DOWN` button to SenSeeAct in the list
+   3. Press `START` when SenSeeAct is chosen
+   4. After the SenSeeAct app is shown on the screen, press `BACK`